Army of Flanders: Role in the campaigns of the Dutch Revolt, 1566–1609

 Unrelenting savage raids by both sides continued through February and March 1573, the Army of Flanders suffering heavy losses.
 Fadrique was by now so exasperated that he wrote to his father, asking if he might break off the siege.
 The Duke of Alba sneeringly replied that he would send his own wife if Fadrique was not up to the job.
 The turning point was reached in early April 1573 when Spanish-led ships from Amsterdam routed the Sea Beggars on the Haarlem Lake.
 This was the end of the clandestine supply routes.
 William sent 5,000 men in an effort to relieve Haarlem.
 The Spanish learnt of the plan and the troops were slaughtered in an ambush.
 After seven months, when the city's inhabitants had been reduced to eating weeds, rats, and shoe leather, the city surrendered.
 The Haarlem garrison was massacred, and the townsfolk were raped and pillaged.
 The horrors of the siege were somewhat offset by subsequent events.
 King Philip diverted funds to his Mediterranean campaign against the Ottomans and the Army of Flanders mutinied due to the resultant lack of wages.
 They eventually moved on but failed to capture Alkmaar and Leiden.
 Unable to deal with the crisis, Alba was replaced by the more moderate Luis de Zúñiga y Requesens in 1573.
-The Army of Flanders retained its battlefield superiority: Sancho d'Avila with 5,000 Spaniards and 1,000 Walloons destroyed Louis of Nassau's German mercenary army at the Battle of Mookerheyde on 14 April 1574, killing both him and his brother Henry.
+The Army of Flanders retained its battlefield superiority: Sancho d'Avila with 5,000 Spaniards and 1,000 Walloons destroyed Louis of Nassau's German mercenary army at the Battle of Mookerheyde on 14 April 1574, killing both him and his brother Henry of Nassau-Dillenburg.
 Along with the loss of his brothers, William had to mourn the loss of 3,800 soldiers killed; Spanish casualties were no more than 200.
 Requesens was hampered by the bankruptcy of the Spanish Crown in 1575, which left him without funds to maintain his army.
 The Army of Flanders mutinied, and shortly after Requesens' death in 1576 almost effectively ceased to exist, disintegrating in various mutinous factions.
 Don John of Austria took over the command of the province, attempting to restore some semblance of military discipline but failing to prevent the Sack of Antwerp by mutinous soldiers.